klmr/klmr.github.io/_source/about/index.md

     <div class="row"><div class="eight columns">
     Hi.
 My name is Konrad.

-    I’m a senior research scientist and software developer at [PetaGene][].
+    I’m a senior research engineer and software developer at [PetaGene][].

     In my previous life I was a postdoctoral researcher in [Eric Miska’s group][eam] at the [Gurdon Institute][]/[University of Cambridge][].
 Before that, I worked